Border–Gavaskar Trophy: 2014–15 series

 In the first match of the series, Australia won the toss and batted first, scoring 517/7d in the first innings.
-This was the Test captaincy debut for Virat Kohli.
+This was the Test captaincy debut series for Virat Kohli.
 The Australian batting started the innings with fireworks, with David Warner's 145 run knock in just 163 balls.
 Steve Smith played an unbeaten innings of 162.
 Day 2 was wasted due to rain.
 During the third day the Indian batting order managed to score 444, conceding a lead of 73 runs to Australia, with Virat Kohli scoring 115 runs.
 Australia then scored 290/5d in their second innings, with David Warner again scoring a ton.
 In the fourth innings, India were bowled out for 315, despite another Kohli ton, handing a 48 run win to Australia.
 Nathan Lyon was declared the Man of the Match for his 12-wicket haul.

 The second match was again won by Australia, giving them a 2–0 lead in the series.
-The final two Tests were drawn, meaning that Australia won the series 2–0, and regained the Border-Gavaskar trophy.
+The final two Tests were drawn, meaning that Australia won the series 2–0, and regained the Border–Gavaskar trophy.

 The first Test was considered as a tribute to Australian cricketer Phillip Hughes.
 The tribute was given by wearing a black band which had 408 written on it, which was the cap number of Hughes.
 The batsmen gave him tribute on scoring landmarks and scoring 63 runs.
 Hughes died after being struck by a bouncer while playing for South Australia in a Sheffield Shield game, while he was being widely considered as a long-term Australian Test representative.

 2016–17 series

 In the first match of the series, Australia won the toss and batted first.
-DRS was used for the first time in the Border–Gavaskar Trophy in this series, although HotSpot is not used.
+DRS was used for the first time in the Border–Gavaskar Trophy in this series, although HotSpot was not used.
 Australia played the first Test match in Pune.
-Australia had a sensational win in the match by 333 runs courtesy of 12 wickets of Steve O'Keefe.
+Australia won by 333 runs courtesy of 12 wickets of Steve O'Keefe.

 In the second Test match that took place in Bangalore, Nathan Lyon took 8 for 50 in India's first innings, as Australia dominated day one.
 But with the two fifties of opener KL Rahul, 92 runs by Cheteshwar Pujara and six wicket haul by Ravichandran Ashwin sealed the second match for India to win by 75 runs and level the series 1–1.

-The third Test was drawn and the fourth was won by India who thus achieved a 2-1 series victory—their seventh Border-Gavaskar trophy.
+The third Test was drawn and the fourth was won by India who thus achieved a 2–1 series victory—their seventh Border–Gavaskar trophy.